solacecommunity/solace-prometheus-exporter/README.md

 ## Security

-Please enshure to run this application only in an secured network or protected by a proxy.
+Please ensure to run this application only in an secured network or protected by a proxy.
-It may reveald insigts of your application you dont want.
+It may reveal insights of your application you don't want.
 If you use the feature to pass broker credentials via HTTP body/header.
-You are forced to run this application within kubernetes/openshift or simular to add a HTTPS layer.
+You are forced to run this application within kubernetes/openshift, or similar, to add a HTTPS layer.

 ## Resources